BiDAlab/UWF4DR-Benchmark/data/README.md

 Each CSV file specifies the image identifiers and labels assigned to the corresponding subset.

-These generated files are then used directly by the training and evaluation scripts provided in the repository.
+These generated files are then used directly by the evaluation scripts provided in the repository.

 ---